sj21446/IATI_data/README.md

 This repository includes a walkthrough notebook: IATI_DFID_DATA.ipynb which has text explanations and basic Pandas code snippets that you can use to get started.

-I'm using this Pandas code to work with IATI-standardised aid data, but it can be used for any kind of spreadsheet or JSON data .
+I'm using Pandas to work with IATI-standardised aid data, but it can be used for any kind of spreadsheet or JSON data .
 The code I create is really aimed at folk who want to quickly tidy up datasets they are working with and make them easier to analyse.

+If you have a Github account, you can copy or 'fork' this repository by clicking on the fork button - more info here https://help.github.com/en/github/getting-started-with-github/fork-a-repo.

+You can also download all the files onto your computer by clicking on the green 'clone' button.

-The notebook opens in Jupyter or Google Colabs - my experience is that Colabs is easier if you are just starting out: https://colab.research.google.com/notebooks/intro.ipynb, although I do also use Juptyer via Anaconda.
+The notebook opens in Jupyter or Google Colabs for those with Google accounts - my experience is that Colabs is easier if you are just starting out: https://colab.research.google.com/notebooks/intro.ipynb.
+If Github is showing an error message for the notebook, then you can see it via Juypter's viewer: https://nbviewer.jupyter.org/github/sj21446/IATI_data/blob/master/IATI_DFID_DATA.ipynb

 If you are interested in using IATI data yourself, I'd recommend that you get the initial data in a CSV format by using IATI Querybuilder at http://datastore.iatistandard.org/query/ - I'll include a tutorial for that soon.